 - Personal Statement and Program-specific (PTCAS) short answer question: These areas are another opportunity for our admissions committee to learn more about you!
 Be sure to fully answer each prompt and tell us something that cannot be found on your resume or transcripts.

 - Extra-curricular, Service and Work Activities: Were you a college athlete?
 Did you start your own club?
 Did you have a job throughout college, or were you a caretaker for a family member?
 Tell us more about your work, extracurricular activities, volunteer and leadership history!
 This can also include any military work or ROTC experience.
 We recognize that each applicant has a unique journey to DPT school, and we want to learn about yours.
 We want to know what makes you stand out and what skills you have developed along the way, outside of the classroom.

-- Observation Hours: Although there is no specific number of observation hours required, we recommend at least 150 hours under the supervision of a licensed PT–these can be volunteer hours or paid hours through a rehab aid/tech position.
+- Observation Hours: A minimum of 40 observation hours are now required for application submission.
+These hours must be completed under the supervision of a licensed PT–these can be volunteer hours or paid hours through a rehab aid/tech position.
 We want to see your commitment to learning about the profession in a variety of settings.
-Due to COVID-19 restrictions, we understand the limitations you may have faced in accruing these hours.

 - Self-reflection on Academic Performance: This portion of the application is where you can share why your GPA may not reflect your academic capabilities.
 Provide further context and tell us how you overcame challenges!